frenck/spook/documentation/integrations/number.md

 ### Increase value

-Increase an number entity value by a certain amount.
+Increase a number entity value by a certain amount.

 ```{figure} ../images/integrations/number/increase.png
 :alt: Screenshot of the number increase value service call in the developer tools.